NGA Advisory Working Group (NAWG)

 The NAWG will bring industry and academia together to advise, recommend, and promote actionable ideas to improve NGA’s acquisition processes.
 NAWG charter goals include assessing procurement practices and furthering the agency mission and industry health as well as drive a more efficient procurement culture between NGA and industry.

-Contact the NAWG Co-Chairs Jim Kwolek and Skip Maselli at NAWG@usgif.org for questions about the group.
+Contact the NAWG at NAWG@usgif.org for questions about the group.

-NAWG meetings are typically held the first Thursday of each month at the USGIF headquarters.
-Please check the USGIF events calendar for upcoming meetings.
+NAWG meetings are typically held the first Tuesday of each month at the USGIF headquarters.

 About the Working Group

 The NAWG will provide a collaborative, vendor/integrator-agnostic venue that is strategic and objective.
 It will offer options and tradeoffs as well as emphasize speed and pragmatism.
 The group will periodically schedule out-briefings with NGA.
 U.S. government participation is encouraged for the initial meeting.
 However, government personnel will not participate in drafting briefings but rather will be asked to act as observers, provide feedback, and be available to receive out-briefings.

 USGIF will serve as the convening organization for this effort and will contribute meeting space, logistics support, and communications channels.
 To achieve success, the working group requires consistent participation from USGIF Members.
 Participants are expected to bring best practices, lead discussions, and conduct follow-up reporting.
 Participation is voluntary and uncompensated.
 Participants will gain a deep understanding of the current and future procurement environment within NGA and the U.S. government.